lemon-sour/razer/README.md

 - Easy to use
 - Fancy output with fallback for minimal environments
-- If process.env.NODE_ENV is 'prod' or 'production', console.log will not run
+- If the argument function returns false, console.log will not be executed

 ## Installation